-The proposed Bylaw suggests addressing recreational vehicle use in two ways.
-First, by allowing the use of a recreational vehicle for temporary living accommodation purposes if a development permit and a building permit have been issued for a dwelling.
-Administration recommends that the temporary use of a recreational vehicle require a development permit approval and furthermore that as a condition of approval for the temporary use that the applicant shall provide the County with a \$5000 security.
+The proposed Bylaw addresses recreational vehicle use in two ways.
+First, by allowing the use of a recreational vehicle for temporary living accommodation purposes if a development permit and a building permit have been issued for construction of a dwelling on the subject property.
+Administration recommends that the temporary use of a recreational vehicle require a development permit, and further, that as a condition of approval for the temporary use the applicant must provide the County with a refundable \$5,000 security.
 The security would be returned or reduced once the construction of the dwelling has begun and the first inspection of the dwelling has been completed by the Safety Codes Officer.
-The security amount would be incorporated into an update of the 2015 Fees and Charges schedule.

-Secondly by prohibiting the permanent use of a recreational vehicle for accommodation purposes on vacant residential property, yet allowing the temporary use by limiting the use to a maximum of 14 days.
-The recreational vehicle would not be allowed to be skirted or have any decks or structures attached to it.
-They would not be allowed to install any services on site such as power or sewer, thereby limiting the potential to make the temporary use a more permanent use.
+The proposed security amount will be incorporated into the 2015 Fees and Charges schedule prior to third reading of Bylaw 2015-13.
+The proposed wording would still allow the temporary use of a recreational vehicle on a vacant property - limiting the placement/use to a maximum of 14 days.
+The recreational vehicle would not be permitted to be skirted or have any decks or structures constructed on the subject property or attached to it.
+The property owner would not be allowed to install any services on site such as power or sewer, thereby limiting the potential to make this permanent use.

-The suggested changes will give adjacent land owners assurance that the recreational vehicle use will be temporary while still allowing the land owner limited use of their land without adversely impacting area residents.
+The suggested changes will give adjacent land owners assurance that the recreational vehicle use will be temporary while still allowing the land owner use of their land without impacting the adjacent area residents.
 This change will also give the County the ability to address the complaints the County receives from residents regarding recreational vehicle use on vacant residential properties.

 The Community Standards Bylaw currently allows the storage of up to three (3) recreational Vehicles on a property two (2) acres or less and up to a of five (5) recreational vehicles on parcels more than two (2) acres in size.
-Administration recommends a future amendment to Parkland County's Community Standards Bylaw under Part 5 (3) - Vehicles, by adding additional wording that states "where a single detached dwelling, a duplex or a manufactured home is located may be stored".
+Administration recommends a future amendment to Parkland County's Community Standards Bylaw under Part 5 (3) - Vehicles, by adding additional wording that states "where a single detached dwelling, a duplex or a manufactured home is located may be store".

 - 1. Administration suggests adding the following two statements to the Country Residential District, Country Residential Work Live District, Country Residential Restricted District, Country Residential Estate District, Lakeshore Residential District, Rural Centre District and Entwistle Urban Village District: - Recreational vehicle use may be allowed for temporary living accommodation purposes on a vacant residential property during the construction of a dwelling.
 Prior to the recreational vehicle being placed on the property the land owner shall obtain development permit approval for the temporary use and obtain development permit and building permit approval for the dwelling. - As a condition of approval for the temporary recreational vehicle use, the Development Authority shall require the posting of security in the form of an irrevocable letter of credit or cash to be provided to the County. - Recreational Vehicle use on a vacant residential lot (without a development permit for a dwelling) shall be time limited to a maximum of 14 days.
 The Recreational Vehicle shall not be skirted or have any decks or structures attached to it.
 The Recreational Vehicle shall not be hooked up to power or sewer. - 2.
-The proposed changes to Section 11.1 Accessory Buildings and Uses, deals mainly with square footage and renewals.
+The proposed changes to Section 11.1 Accessory Buildings and Uses, deals mainly with permitted square footage of Accessory Buildings and renewals.

-The proposed change to Section 11.1.1 suggests allowing an accessory building as a permitted use in all Districts unless there is a variance granted, in which case it would then be a discretionary use.
+The proposed change to Section 11.1.1 suggests an accessory building as a "permitted use" where accessory to a Permitted Use in all Districts Where an accessory building is accessory to a Discretionary Use it would then be a discretionary use.